descope/swift-sdk/README.md

 // totpResponse.key
 ```

-There are 3 different ways to allow the user to save their credentials in
+There are 3 different ways to allow the user to save their credentials in their
-their authenticator app - either by clicking the provisioning URL, scanning the QR
+authenticator app - either by clicking the provisioning URL, scanning the QR
 image or inserting the key manually.
-After that, signing in is done using the code
+After that, signing in is done using the
-the app produces.
+code the app produces.

 ```swift
 let descopeSession = try await Descope.totp.verify(loginId: "desmond@descope.com", code: "123456")
 ```

-The session and refresh JWTs should be passed with every request in the session.
-Read more on [session validation](#session-validation)

-### Session Validation

-Every secure request performed between your client and server needs to be validated.
-The client sends
-the session and refresh tokens with every request, to validated by the server.

-On the server side, it will validate the session and also refresh it in the event it has expired.
-Every request should receive the given session token if it's still valid, or a new one if it was refreshed.
-Make sure to save the returned session as it might have been refreshed.

-The `refreshJwt` is optional here to validate a session, but is required to refresh the session in the event it has expired.

-Usually, the tokens can be passed in and out via HTTP headers or via a cookie.
-The implementation can defer according to your server implementation.